-From Ben Gurion International to Tel Aviv Central Railway station, the cheapest and easiest way to get into the city (and vice versa back to the airport) is via an affordable train service that costs 13 shekels (aka £2.80 or $3.80) for a one way ride.
 Bus number 485 runs from Ben Gurion to Jerusalem and costs around £3.50/$4.50 each way.
-There are other options to getting to and from each city but here I have highlighted the cheapest.
+There are other options for getting to and from each city but here I have highlighted the cheapest.

-When I’m in a city, I personally choose to walk everywhere so that I can save on costs, stay fit, and discover hidden gems along the way.
-In Tel Aviv there are also tons of bicycle rental places dotted around.
+Walking everywhere when you travel is a great way to save on costs, stay fit, and discover hidden gems along the way.
+In Tel Aviv, there are also tons of bicycle rental places dotted around.

 Trains & Buses

-Trains and buses in Israel are modern, clean and efficient and some of them even have wifi installed.
-You can check the latest train prices, routes and schedules here and the details of the buses here.
+Trains and buses in Israel are modern, clean, and efficient and some of them even have wifi installed.
+You can check the latest details of the buses here.

-If you couchsurf, walk everywhere, only participate in free tours and activities and eat a mixture of cheap street food/falafel takeaways and self prepared supermarket dishes, you can definitely manage to travel to Israel on less than $20 a day.
+Doing Israel on a budget is more than feasible.
+If you couch surf, walk everywhere, only participate in free tours and activities and eat a mixture of cheap street food/falafel takeaways and self-prepared supermarket dishes, you can definitely manage to travel to Israel on a budget of less than $20 a day.

-If you don’t want to couchsurf and you would prefer to stay in a hostel, opt for one with a breakfast included to save a little extra.
+If you don’t want to couch surf and you would prefer to stay in a hostel, opt for one with breakfast included to save a little extra.
 You can still manage to make your trip cheap and affordable and can travel Israel for less than $40 a day.